 If you think your computer might be infected with a Trojan already, follow these steps:

-- Run a Full Antivirus Scan: This can help detect and remove the Trojan.
+- Run a full antivirus scan: This can help detect and remove the Trojan.

 Conclusion